juanep97/iop4/README.md

 ## Configuration

-After installation, take a look at the example configuration file (`config/config.example.yaml`), set the appropriate variables (path to the database, data directory, astrometry index files path, credentials, etc) and rename it to `config/config.yaml`.
+After installation, take a look at the example configuration file (`iop4lib/config.example.yaml`), set the appropriate variables (path to the database, data directory, astrometry index files path, credentials, etc) and save it to `~/.iop4.config.yaml`.

 ### Running Tests
 To run the tests, first follow the previous steps to configure IOP4.
-At the moment, you will also need to download the `iop4testdata.tar.gz` file manually and place it under your home directory.
-Then, run
+The test dataset will be automatically downloaded to your home directory
 ```bash
     $ pytest -vxs tests/
 ```
-If it is the first time executing IOP4, the astrometry index files will be downloaded to `astrometry_cache_path` (see `config/config.example.yaml`).
+If it is the first time executing IOP4, the astrometry index files will be downloaded to `astrometry_cache_path` (see `config.example.yaml`).
 This will take some time and a few tens of GB, depending on the exact version.

 **Warning**: in some macOS systems, the process [might hang up](https://github.com/juanep97/iop4/issues/14#issuecomment-1748465276).
 Execute `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` or add that line to your shell init script.